Estimatable variation neural networks and their application to scalar hyperbolic conservation laws: Numerical Experiments

 \subsubsection{Rarefaction wave}

 We considered the initial data given by $u_0(x)=-1$ for $x<0$ and $u_0(x)=1$ otherwise.
 The weak admissible solution $u$ is given by

 We set $R=4$ for all training runs.
 This test case illustrates the importance of the additional entropy admissibility condition.
 It is easy to verify that the constant extension of the initial data in time yields a non-physical weak solution with the same values on the boundary, which does not satisfy the entropy inequality.
 As we also enforce the entropy inequality during training, the network picks up the right solution for all runs.
-Figure~\ref{fig:2DRarefaction} depicts the result for the first initialization.